Shawn Jeffords

 CBC News

-Shawn Jeffords is CBC Toronto's Municipal Affairs Reporter.
+Shawn Jeffords is CBC Toronto's Municipal Affairs Reporter, but is currently covering the Ontario Legislature.
 He has previously covered Queen's Park for The Canadian Press.
 You can reach him by emailing shawn.jeffords@cbc.ca.

 Latest from Shawn Jeffords